sarthaksinha/airline-reservation-system/README.md

 # airline-reservation-system
-A web application developed to book,edit,search and cancel flight reservation integrated with a payment gateway.
+Personal Project to understand the J2EE framework - A web application developed to book,edit,search and cancel flight reservation integrated with a payment gateway.